Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Cannon--Thurston maps are surjective when the bases are

-{\bf Proof of Corollary \ref{cor-main group over ray}}: Let $G$ be a nonelementary hyperbolic group.
+{\bf A different proof of Corollary \ref{cor-main gp over ray new intro} when the base $B$ is $[0,\infty)$.} Let $G$ be a nonelementary hyperbolic group.
 We fix a finite generating set for $G$.
 Let $\Gamma_G$ be the Cayley graph with respect to this generating set.
 Note that by Theorem \ref{thm-exp growth rate hyp grp}, $\Gamma_G$ has exponential growth.
-Note that the fibers have uniformly bounded valence (assumption of Corollary \ref{cor-main group over ray}).
-Therefore, Corollary \ref{cor-main group over ray} follows from Corollary \ref{cor-one fixed fiber}.
+Note that the fibers have uniformly bounded valence (assumption of Corollary \ref{cor-main gp over ray new intro}).
+Therefore, Corollary \ref{cor-main gp over ray new intro} when the base $B$ is $[0,\infty)$ follows from Corollary \ref{cor-one fixed fiber}.

 We conclude this section with the following questions.
 Recall that in Theorem \ref{main thm over ray graph gen}, the assumption of uniform bounded valence of the fibers plays a crucial role in our argument.
 If this condition is relaxed, our argument no longer works.
 This motivates the following question.